From the depths of despair to double trouble…

 day hour marries his new love.
 Then the same day, his first wife returns.

 This plot was in fact only part of the plot of Move over Darling (1963).
-This the second of two films with James Garner and Doris Day.
-The pair reuniting after they made The Thrill of it All (1963).
+This is the second of two films with James Garner and Doris Day.
+The acting pair reunited after they made The Thrill of it All (1963).
 They are joined by Thelma Ritter, Polly Bergen and Chuck Connors.

 The film was a remake of the Cary Grant and Irene Dunne film My Favourite Wife (1940).
 Move over Darling had a lovely, appropriately timed mention of this earlier film and its plot and acting cast, during this film, by lovely leading lady Doris Day.
 And yes Day does sing over the opening titles and on the film soundtrack.

 The film has Doris belting out her shoo-wop song Move Over Darling over the opening credits.
 This song was later covered in the 1980s by British comedienne Tracy Ullman.
 This is not for the track which has a music video that features a one time Labour leader, as I first thought.
 It is another comic music video but it’s about a train driver and his ballroom dancer girlfriend.
 But I digress…

 Anyway, after those 1960s animated credits, it’s straight into the action.
 Nick Arden (Garner), a lawyer wants to legally declare his wife dead.
 He is in court asking the judge to agree to this formality.
 The judge and Nick discuss the details of his wife’s disappearance and presumed death (rather than using a tell-all flashback for this prologue).

 Nick’s wife, Ellen (Day) was declared lost at sea after a plane crash five years ago.
 He has been searching for her but never found her.
 After this formality has been granted by the judge, in the same court, Nick marries his girlfriend Bianca (Polly Bergen).